P4ce8/P4ce8/README.md

 # 💫 Introduction:
 Hi there, My name is [Turbo](https://github.com/xturbo1)!
-I'm a developer from the UK, and i'm currently studying IT at College!
+I'm a diverse game developer from the UK, and i'm currently studying IT at College!

 Contact me on discord: @turbodev1